 Performance per dollar is getting faster and cheaper(wafer.ai)

-tl;dr: Wafer benchmarked GLM-5.2 on AMD's MI355X (roughly 2.75x cheaper than NVIDIA's B300) and hit 213 tok/s single-stream and 2626 tok/s/node aggregate throughput—about 80% of B200 performance at less than half the cost.
-Getting there required MXFP4 quantization via AMD Quark, switching to sglang, and fixing two ROCm bugs blocking speculative decode plus tuning the MoE kernel selection, but notably no custom kernels.
-The takeaway: NVIDIA's CUDA moat is increasingly about day-0 model support rather than fundamental software superiority.
+tl;dr: Wafer benchmarked GLM-5.2 on AMD's MI355X, achieving 213 tok/s single-stream and 2626 tok/s/node aggregate throughput—about 80% of B200 performance at less than half the cost.
+Getting there required MXFP4 quantization via AMD Quark, switching to sglang, patching two ROCm bugs to enable speculative decoding, and manually tuning the MoE kernel selection to bypass a slow fallback path.
+The takeaway: closing the gap with NVIDIA on AMD hardware is increasingly a matter of day-0 support rather than fundamental software limitations, and no custom kernels were needed this round.

 HN Discussion:

-• FP4 quantization degrades model quality, undermining the performance claims
+• Quantization to MXFP4 degrades model quality, undermining the benchmark's practical value

-• Headlines should disclose quantization since benchmarks aren't comparing full-fat models
+• Headlines should disclose quantization since it materially changes performance claims

-• The aggregate throughput number is misleading versus real single-stream throughput
+• Aggregate throughput number is misleading versus real single-stream throughput